-Rex Tillerson Dodges Trump "Moron" Questions & Twitter Is Losing Its Mind
+Rex Tillerson Won't Say Whether He Called Trump A "Moron" & Twitter Is Losing Its Mind

 Evasion, thy name is Rex.
 On Wednesday morning, in the immediate wake of an explosive article by NBC News claiming Secretary of State Rex Tillerson had considered resigning during the summer and had to be talked down by Vice President Mike Pence, the 65-year-old former ExxonMobil CEO held an unscheduled press conference to deny the story.
 And yet, there was one aspect of the report he wasn't willing to directly confront: Tillerson wouldn't say whether he called Trump a "moron," and that refusal to offer a specific denial has sent social media into a bit of a tizzy.